Venus Rings the Buzzer by Holiday Mathis - Boston Herald - Go Tech Daily

 ARIES (March 21 – April 19).
 You have an appreciation for history.
 Thinking backwards helps you to think ahead.
 There will come a day when people no longer have to deal with the things that you are dealing with now.
 You will look back in surprise.

 TAURUS (April 20 to May 20).
 Do not struggle with your choices.
 There is nothing for you in hesitation or capriciousness.
-Instead, consider yourself as someone doing research and observing until your choice is clear.
+Instead, consider yourself as someone researching and observing until your choice is clear.
 You are not indecisive.
 You are just thorough.

 GEMINI (May 21 – June 21).
 The fact that you know the same word definitions does not mean that you speak the same language.
 To slow down; double check; stay informed of the other person.
-Then you can avoid the problems through miscommunication.
+Then you can prevent the problems caused by miscommunication.

 CANCER (June 22 – July 22).
 One person is ashamed or insulted by something that doesn’t matter to the next person.
 To fulfill today’s goals, walk a straight line along the acceptable and middle row of suitability.